Accounts

 Financial Performance

-Crystal Palace’s financial performance in 2023/24 showed contrasting trends across different measures.
-While the club maintained a similar operating loss position of ยฃ21.5 million – essentially flat with the previous year’s ยฃ21.4 million loss – the story diverges significantly when looking at other metrics.
-EBITDA improved markedly by 21.9% to ยฃ28.4 million, demonstrating stronger cash generation from core operations.
-However, the loss before tax widened significantly to ยฃ35.6 million, primarily due to increased interest charges and one-off costs.
+EBITDA improved markedly by 21.9% to £28.4 million, demonstrating stronger cash generation from core operations.
+However, the loss before tax widened significantly to £35.6 million, primarily due to increased interest charges and one-off costs.

 Player Investment & Trading

-On the sales front, Palace generated only ยฃ1.5 million from player disposals, resulting in a net spend of ยฃ88.7 million – a significant increase from their historical transfer activity.
-The limited sales revenue reflects the club’s desire to retain promising talents, though several long-term servants including James Tomkins and Jairo Riedewald departed on free transfers.
+On the sales front, Palace generated only £1.5 million from player disposals, resulting in a net spend of £88.7 million - a significant increase from their historical transfer activity.

 Premier League Context